-Other CGMS working groups could make significant contributions to the GHG roadmap.
-For example, involvement of CGMS Working Groupl could help to ensure that the implementation of the GHG roadmap addresses the objectives of the WIGOS vision.
+Specific contributions include for example, involvement of CGMS Working Group I could help to ensure that the implementation of the GHG roadmap addresses the objectives of the WIGOS vision.
 Interactions with CGMS Working Group-II could facilitate the definition and application of standards for operational GHG constellation products and operational aspects of the satellite data production systems at international level.
-CGMS Working Group-IV could address operational access and end user support for GHG constellation products in cooperation with CEOS WGISS.
+CGMS Working Group-III is maintaining the overall baseline for the CGMS observing system.
+It will map the CGMS agency plans for CO2 and CH4 relevant measurements onto the CGMS baseline.
+It then should identify continuity issues and make proposals for contingency planning addressing potential gaps in the GHG constellation.
+Finally, CGMS Working Group-IV could address operational access and end user support as well as training for GHG constellation products in cooperation with CEOS WGISS.